 The following Q&A is intended to help answer questions about the delisting of the PDL BioPharma, Inc.’s (“PDL” or the “Company”) stock and Plan of Dissolution.
 If you do not find a response to the question(s) you have, please feel free to reach out to us at:

-Additionally, the responses below should be read in conjunction with the press releases issued by the Company and filings submitted to the Securities and Exchange Commission (the “SEC”) that address these and other matters and are not intended to modify those disclosures.
+Additionally, the responses below as well as the investor updates issued by the Company should be read in conjunction with the filings submitted to the Securities and Exchange Commission (the “SEC”) that address these and other matters and are not intended to modify those disclosures.
 You can find this information at:

 Our 2020 Proxy Statement, which describes the dissolution process, can be found at:

 Our 2020 Form 10-K, which was filed with the SEC on March 29, 2021, may be found at:

 Our most recent investor update dated March 29, 2021 as well as our 2020 Proxy Statement and 2020 Form 10-K may also be found at

 Q1: Now that PDL’s stock is no longer listed on Nasdaq, what are my options as a stockholder?

 A: We do not expect that your shares will be transferable other than through will, intestacy or operation of law.
 However, as a stockholder on the Final Record Date, you are entitled to receive a pro-rata amount of future liquidation distributions.